altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 Please refer to your write journal’s documentation to learn more about how it handles serialization!

 For example, some journals may choose to not use Akka Serialization at all
-- and instead store the data in a format that is more “native” for the underlying datastore,
+- and instead store the data in a format that is more "native" for the underlying datastore,
 - e.g. using JSON or some other kind of format that the target datastore understands directly.
 ##